Extending a Telematics App Into 9 Languages

 This use of spreadsheets was time-consuming and inefficient, and ultimately not viable when dealing with the complexities of software translation, which goes beyond pure text conversion from one language into another.
 Software strings, help documentation, UI/UX design, and marketing materials all had to reflect the new languages.
 The choice to enter the advantageous Middle Eastern markets added the complexity of Arabic, multiplying the challenges.

-Move the management to Phrase, an enterprise digital translation and localization platform
+Move the management to Phrase Strings, an enterprise digital translation and localization platform

 The complexity of the problem required rethinking Movingdots’ entire approach to adding multiple languages.
 Not only did they need a more automated process across the entire translation workflow, they needed a scalable solution that would help them to quickly add additional language markets based on demand.

-They began by determining that they needed an off the shelf solution designed to manage the entire software translation workflow, including translator management, developer communications, internal testing and review, and automated implementation of translated elements.
-They chose Phrase, a platform designed by software app developers to solve their own translation challenges, that eventually became its own dedicated business.
+They began by determining that they needed an off-the-shelf solution designed to manage the entire software translation workflow, including translator management, developer communications, internal testing and review, and automated implementation of translated elements.
+They chose Phrase Strings, a platform designed by software app developers to solve their own translation challenges, that eventually became its own dedicated business.

 Movingdots got access to Swiss Re’s internal localization resources for running the translation tasks.
-With a platform like Phrase, potential communications issues could be largely avoided as everyone could access relevant sections of the platform, offering real time issue resolution and avoiding errors and omissions.
-Today, working with a team of around fifteen people, the communications capabilities in Phrase help everything run smoothly.
+With a platform like Phrase Strings, potential communication issues could be largely avoided as everyone could access relevant sections of the platform, offering real-time issue resolution and avoiding errors and omissions.
+Today, working with a team of around fifteen people, the communication capabilities in Phrase Strings helps everything run smoothly.

-Internally, this meant a far nimbler process, saving considerable time, while reducing the potential for errors and omissions; a critical improvement when dealing with hundreds of software strings in nine languages.
-Movingdots Product Manager Sandra Albers says:
+Internally, this meant a far nimbler process, saving considerable time, while reducing the potential for errors and omissions; a critical improvement when dealing with hundreds of software strings in 9 languages.

 When a customer asks for a new language version…